hypergraphUniverse/C-programming-tutorial-for-beginners/README.md

 Introduction to the structure of the folder:

 There is a file like "xxx.md". "md" stands for "Markdown". **Markdown file(following MD file)** is a document that doesn't require writer to care too much about font size and font style.
 More Importantly, it can be directly read on the website of GitHub.
 When you enter the folder of each Chapter, you will see a **MD file** like this.
 This is what you need to read if you want to start this chapter.

+If there are some good questions about the text, I will also collect them in a seperate MD file in the same folder.
+If you have questions, go and check there first.
+Then ask me if the existing Q&A does't  answer your doubt.

 <img src=".\引用图片\006.png" style="float:left;" width="800" />